Nurlan23/libbitcoin-explorer-wiki/bx-fetch-tx.md

 -f [--format]        The output format.
 Options are 'info', 'json' and
                      'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.
--w [--witness]       Include witness as applicable.
+-w [--witness]       Includes witness as applicable.
 Requires a version
                      3.4 or later Libbitcoin server connection.
 Arguments (positional):